mutisyag/ozone/doc/workflow.md

 Such a submission is considered correct by the Ozone Secretariat - with possible assumptions and comments.

-TODO: Ask Gerald about *commenting* (adding remarks or further instructions) feature.
+TODO Gerald: More details about *commenting* (adding remarks or further instructions) feature.

 It is up to the *Party* to create a new submission, copy the data, make changes and submit it, in case any of the OS's comments require action.